Mathematical economics: Application

 The IS/LM model is a Keynesian macroeconomic model designed to make predictions about the intersection of "real" economic activity (e.g. spending, income, savings rates) and decisions made in the financial markets (Money supply and Liquidity preference).
 The model is no longer widely taught at the graduate level but is common in undergraduate macroeconomics courses.

 Much of classical economics can be presented in simple geometric terms or elementary mathematical notation.
-Mathematical economics, however, conventionally makes use of calculus and matrix algebra in economic analysis in order to make powerful claims that would be more difficult without such mathematical tools.
+Mathematical economics, however, conventionally makes use of calculus and matrix algebra in economic analysis to make powerful claims that would be more difficult without such mathematical tools.
 These tools are prerequisites for formal study, not only in mathematical economics but in contemporary economic theory in general.
 Economic problems often involve so many variables that mathematics is the only practical way of attacking and solving them.
-Alfred Marshall argued that every economic problem which can be quantified, analytically expressed and solved, should be treated by means of mathematical work.
+Alfred Marshall argued that every economic problem which can be quantified, analytically expressed, and solved should be treated by means of mathematical work.

-Economics has become increasingly dependent upon mathematical methods and the mathematical tools it employs have become more sophisticated.
+Economics has become increasingly dependent on mathematical methods, and the tools it employs have grown more sophisticated.
 As a result, mathematics has become considerably more important to professionals in economics and finance.
 Graduate programs in both economics and finance require strong undergraduate preparation in mathematics for admission and, for this reason, attract an increasingly high number of mathematicians.
 Applied mathematicians apply mathematical principles to practical problems, such as economic analysis and other economics-related issues, and many economic problems are often defined as integrated into the scope of applied mathematics.

 Broadly speaking, formal economic models may be classified as stochastic or deterministic and as discrete or continuous.
-At a practical level, quantitative modeling is applied to many areas of economics and several methodologies have evolved more or less independently of each other.
+At a practical level, quantitative modeling is applied across many areas of economics, and several methodologies have evolved more or less independently of one another.